berea-college-csc236/berea-college-csc236.github.io/index.md

     - Art Show for [L1: Loopy C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c)!
     - Complete and submit [T06: Dice Rolls](https://docs.google.com/document/d/1_NSKvTy24AhjQd5ixLgGthsYy15hjKT70aVPaLYtuag)
   - **Outside of class**
-    - Read [Chapter 2 on Big O](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70813) in preparation for a reading quiz on Wednesday (yes, NOT Monday).
-Be sure you are logged in and do all activities to get credit!
+    - Read [Chapter 2 on Big O](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70813) in preparation for a reading quiz on Wednesday (yes, NOT Monday). **This is one of the most important topics in the entire course--you might try to find time to read it twice!** Be sure you are logged in and do all activities to get credit!
     - Start [L2: Virtual Pets]() which is due Monday, September 13 **this lab can be very long, Milestone 1 is due to be submitted to Moodle on Monday, September 7th!**

 ## Day 7: Wednesday, September 1, 2021